isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 3. Variables that are collinear with other candidate predictor variables
 4. Variables that do not exhibit a linear relationship with the log odds of the outcome variable
 </br> </br>
+bp.2s and bp.2d were not included in the model as they had large proportions of missing data.
+There was a narrow distribution of patients in the underweight category of bmi_cat, but that was resolved by combining the normal and underweight levels. hdl was also excluded from the model as it did not appear to have a linear relationship with the log odds of DM diagnosis.

-To avoid multicollinearity, it is important to ensure that the selected predictors are not correlated.
-To do this, the continuous variables were screened for correlation by forming a correlation matrix. bp.2s and bp.2d were not included as they have too many missing values to be used as predictors.
+To verify that predictor variables are not collinear, the continuous variables were screened for correlation by forming a correlation matrix.

 ```
 continuous <-diabetes[, c("chol", "hdl", "ratio", "age", "height", "weight", "bp.1s", "bp.1d", "waist", "hip", "bmi")]